railsuser2014/openobject-doc-book-en/source/features/food_industries.rst

 Key Points:
 -----------

-* Master Production Schedule for precise planification of procurements
+* Master Production Schedule for accurate planification of procurements
 * Upstream and downstream graphical traceability
 * Lot management system adapted to food industries
 * Management of consumables